Converting Vinyl Records to CD

 Audio Software

 In terms of software, the only real prerequisite is a simple two-track audio editor.
-Of course, investing $1,100.00 in a ProTools system will certainly do the trick, but it may be a bit more than you need.
+Of course, investing $1000 in a ProTools system will certainly do the trick, but that's almost certainly more complex and expensive than you need.
 Instead, many shareware and freeware audio editors are available that will allow you to record, edit, and export your newly digitized audio to be burned to disc.
-A quick search on a software update web site, such as VersionTracker will produce hundreds of audio editors for both Windows and Macintosh platforms.
+A quick search online will produce hundreds of audio editors for both Windows and Macintosh platforms.
 Audacity is free audio software that comes highly recommended.
+See my companion article Free Audio Software for other options.

 Convert vinyl to cd - Audacity audio software Most audio editors function in a similar manner.
 Consult the manual or help screens of your preferred application for capabilities and specifics.
-Many programs incorporate a standard array of buttons, often resembling the controls of a cassette deck, which will make the process relatively straight-forward.
-Be sure that your editor is set to record the incoming signal as a 16-bit stereo .wav or .aif audio file with a sampling rate of 44.1 kHz, so that additional file manipulation will not be necessary prior to burning the audio onto a CD.
+Be sure that your audio software is set to record the incoming signal as a 16-bit stereo .WAV or .AIF audio file with a sampling rate of 44.1 kHz, so that additional file manipulation will not be necessary prior to burning the audio onto a CD.
 It's also a good idea to clean the record that you are about to capture, removing as much dust and residue as possible in order to minimize noise.

 Plug and Play!

-Either way, the audio can now be burned to a CD with the aid of software such as Windows Media Player, Nero for Windows, or a selection of products from Roxio for both Windows and Macintosh.
-While these CD-burning applications are designed to be as intuitive and user-friendly as possible, it is important to make the selection to create an Audio CD (rather than data or video) and that you enable Disc At Once (DAO) as opposed to Track At Once (TAO) burning.
+Either way, the audio can now be burned to a CD with the aid of Windows Media Player, iTunes or the Mac OS X burning software.
+Commercial CD burning software such as Nero or Roxio will do the job as well.
+It's important to make the selection to create an Audio CD (rather than MP3, data or video).
+Some software also requires that you "finalize" the disc.
 This will ensure that your CD's are compatible with the majority of CD players.
 In addition, when choosing blank CD media, opt for high-quality, name brand discs; it would hardly be worth the energy if the entire process had to be repeated in just a few short years.
-(See Lifetime of a CDROM for more info.)

-Got comments about converting vinyl records to CD?
+Got comments about converting vinyl records to digital?
 Post your thoughts below...

 Check out other articles in this category: